bytute/bmp-converter/README.md

 `bmp_files` folder holds the gif and bmp files from which the instructions were generated!

 ## Other
 Feel free to use and change the code as needed!
+This is not a perfect script by any means but worked for me :)

 This approach doesn't take up a lot of storage and allows to hold several different animations on the pico.